MediaComem/comem-webdev/subjects/angular/README.md

 With Angular changes are **immediately reflected** in both view and model.

-This is a strength of Angular: a **component** is **isolated from and unaware of the view**.
-It does not care about DOM manipulation or rendering concerns.
+Also note that our **component** is **isolated from and unaware of the view**: it does not care about DOM manipulation or rendering concerns.

 <img src='images/two-way-data-binding.png' width='100%' />